-This page explains how node pools work in Kubernetes Engine.
-You can also how to add and manage node pools.
+This page explains how node pools work in Google Kubernetes Engine (GKE).

-A node pool is a subset of node instances within a cluster that all have
+A node pool is a group of nodes within a cluster that all have

 the same configuration.
 Node pools use a NodeConfig specification.
 Each node